Black Bean Breakfast Enchiladas

 These enchiladas rojas, or red enchiladas, are topped with a homemade red enchilada sauce.
 But please, don't be intimidated!
 Homemade sauce is ready in just a few simple steps (the most important note: don't step away from the stove!
 Keep an eye on the sauce so it doesn't burn.) and is so much better than store bought.
 I mean, seriously.
 If you're anything like me, you may find yourself never going back (and making this your go-to enchilada sauce recipe)!

-These Vegetarian Enchiladas Are...
+These Breakfast Enchiladas Are...

 • Hearty - have a busy day ahead of you and need a meal that will pull you through?
 This scrambled egg enchilada recipe is for you.
 With an estimated 23 grams of protein/serving, these enchiladas will give you the energy you need!